bluehen-tech/ud-dssa-website/README.md

 - **Session Management**: 4-hour session duration with auto-refresh
 - **Domain Validation**: Only @udel.edu emails are allowed

+#### Magic Link Email Delivery
+Magic link emails are sent via an SMTP server using the **bluehen-dssa.org** domain name through the **RESEND** email service.
+RESEND provides a free tier with up to **100 emails per day**, which is sufficient for our authentication needs.
+This ensures reliable email delivery and professional branding for all authentication emails.

 See `docs/AUTH_IMPLEMENTATION_SUMMARY.md` for technical details.

 ## Contact